krishnakanthnakka/NAT/README.md

     python eval.py --nat_attacked_neuron 250
     ```

-- Please refer to the Table XX in the supplementary for the exact versions of the target models.
+- Please refer to the Table 1 in the [supplementary](https://openaccess.thecvf.com/content/WACV2025/supplemental/Nakka_NAT_Learning_to_WACV_2025_supplemental.pdf) for the exact versions of the target models.

 ### Training